 The inconsistent nature of work can affect any business but will be especially stressful to a freelancer looking at gaps in a calendar.
 Ideally, you'll hit the ground running, winning jobs before leaving salaried employment.
 The trick, though, is to keep that ball rolling rather than forgetting about it when waist-deep in deadlines.

 Even having a shared office space can be helpful.
 "They're good value, sociable and a place to pick up work just by being there," says McCarthy.
 But direct action tends to be more fruitful.
 "You really need a proactive sales and marketing strategy," says digital strategy and user experience design expert Paul Boag.
 "Too many people rely on recommendations and have no plan when the phone stops ringing."

-For Mielke, "fear is a great motivator" and this drives his marketing strategy to get ahead and stay ahead.
-He does small things throughout the year to stay in clients' minds, rather than waiting until things get slow.
+For Mielke, "fear is a great motivator" and this drives his marketing strategy of getting ahead and staying ahead.
+He does small things throughout the year to keep in clients' minds rather than waiting until things get slow.
 "I do this by continually striving to create high-level work that gets me noticed, submitting personal projects for awards, keeping my portfolio updated and maintaining real friendships with people I've worked with," he explains.

 "It's a constant hustle and the ebb and flow of projects is ultimately out of your control.
 But when you're an expert in your area and at the top of the list of people that do certain types of projects, you'll get first pick of what's available."

 Shillcock admits this is something she's struggled with – not doing enough marketing during busy periods.
 "But you have to remind yourself during such times that you don't want to end up with a quiet season once it's all done," she says.
 Again, maintaining a financial reserve can help but she adds that it's often easier to retain clients than find new ones and so you should also consider introducing retainers.
 "This allows you to continue working on a long-term basis with clients once an initial project is finished," she says.